ericwoud/buildR64arch/README.md

 # buildR64arch

-Install a minimal Arch-Linux on Banana Pi R64 from scratch.
+Install a minimal Arch-Linux on Banana Pi R64 or R3 from scratch.

-Downloadable image for quick test located [HERE](https://github.com/ericwoud/buildR64arch/releases/download/v1.2/bpir64-sdmmc.img.xz)
+Old: Downloadable image for quick test located [HERE](https://github.com/ericwoud/buildR64arch/releases/download/v1.2/bpir64-sdmmc.img.xz)

 Based on: [buildR64ubuntu](https://github.com/ericwoud/buildR64ubuntu.git)
 , [frank-w's atf](https://github.com/frank-w/BPI-R64-ATF)
 and [frank-w's kernel](https://github.com/frank-w/BPI-R2-4.14/tree/5.12-main)

+R64 Notes:
 Now includes a patch so that temperature is regulated at 87 instead of 47 degrees!
 Delete the file rootfs/boot/dtbos/cpu-thermal.dts before building, if you do not want to.

+R3 Notes:
+Still in alfa development stage

 The script can be run from Arch Linux and Debian/Ubuntu.